A Reckless Statement

 I think I’m supposed to put here a nice little elevator pitch for myself made up of dynamic adjectives and buzzwords.
 Not gonna do it.
 Instead I’ll make a truer but more reckless statement: I intend to change the world.
 Or maybe I feel called to such a thing.
 Laughable, right?
 I know.
 But I prefer to just say it than use safer words.

-I’m a Ph.D. student at NYU•Poly in the Computer Science program, studying Human Computer Interaction with my advisor Katherine Isbister.
+I’m a Ph.D. student at NYU Polytechnic School of Engineering in the Computer Science program, studying Human Computer Interaction with my advisor Katherine Isbister.
 I work in our Game Innovation Lab, but I’m not actually much of a gamer.
 Before this I worked over a decade in engineering and software and failed at a couple entrepreneurial efforts too.
 If my books are any indication, I’m a nerd about: history, philosophy, theology, design, typography, and amusement parks.
 I’ll grant you that “boring” may not be the appropriate label for that last one.
+Most recently I cofounded Somaware.

-I was born at a very early age, growing up in Michigan.
+I was born at a very early age and grew up in Michigan.
 In high school I was a briefcase carrying, calculator watch wearing geek.
 Not a whole lot has changed since.
 In those days I also performed onstage in ridiculously elaborate skits.
 Geek and performer came together in my engineering of a rubber chicken launching device and a life-size dummy dropper for the school stage.
-In college I was the first student in campus housing to have networking installed in my room.
-In an intro engineering class I wrote a paper on theme park engineering and tried repeatedly to arrange a behind-the-scenes tour at Cedar Point.
+In college I was the first student in campus housing to have networking installed in my room (should this be in the “Boring Stuff” section?).
+In an intro engineering class I wrote a paper on theme park engineering and tried repeatedly to arrange a behind-the-scenes tour at Cedar Point (never succeeded).
 I am a lifelong aficionado of the finest in almost useful knowledge (hello, mental_floss).
 From time to time, I juggle flaming clubs.
 For a few years I was an unusually tall triathlete.
 At the moment I seem to be obsessed with the New York City subway system (confession: I typed in that URL from memory).

 A Primer, Should We Ever Meet in Person